Try a Little Tenderness: Otis Redding version

 A popular version in an entirely new form was recorded by soul artist Otis Redding in 1966.
 Redding was backed on his version by Booker T. & the M.G.'s, and Stax staff producer Isaac Hayes worked on the arrangement.
 Redding's recording features a slow, soulful opening that eventually builds into a frenetic R&B conclusion, incorporating elements from the Duke Ellington–Lee Gaines song "Just Squeeze Me (But Please Don't Tease Me)" as well as the words "sock it to me."
 In early 1967, it peaked at number 25 on the Billboard Hot 100.
 It has been named on a number of "best songs of all time" lists, including those from the Rock and Roll Hall of Fame.
 It is in the 136th position on Rolling Stones list of the 500 greatest songs of all time as of the list's 2021 update.
 A live version performed in 1967 at the Monterey International Pop Festival was also recorded.

 In the 1991 Irish film, The Commitments, the band performs the song in the style of Otis Redding.
 The version by The Commitments reached No. 13 in the Irish chart.
+Eddie Murphy as the character Donkey sang a line of the song in Redding's style in the 2001 animated film Shrek.

 In 2015, the song was inducted into the Grammy Hall of Fame.

+The song was also featured in the soundtrack to the 2006 film My Blueberry Nights.